LaurentRisser/DS_project_toronto_housing_webscraping/README.md

 ## Housing Market, Web scrapping & Analysis
 ### Data Collection, Analysis, Visualisation and Machine Learning

-In this project I extract the data using Beautil Soup library.
+In this project I extract the data using Beautiful Soup library.
 I clean and manipulate the data using Pandas to end up with a structured data frame.
-Then, I analyze the data and identify some trends in the housing market and give a few recommendations for potential renters.
+Then, I analyze the data and identify interesting trends in the housing market and give a few recommendations for potential renters.

 The first file is only the webscrapper
 The second part is the analysis and the recommendations